Polydus/code-formatter/README.md

 # Code Formatter

-This project is now hosted here: [https://blooming-ocean-64275.herokuapp.com/](https://blooming-ocean-64275.herokuapp.com/)
+This project is now hosted here: [https://polydus.com/codeformatter](https://polydus.com/codeformatter)

-Code Formatter is a simple Spring web app that allow you to:
+Code Formatter is a simple Spring web app that allows you to: